Tale of Us: Afterlife and Endless (2016–2019)

-In 2018, the group was featured in the Grand Theft Auto Online DLC After Hours update.
-In 2019, they performed at the Coachella festival.
-They returned for another performance at the 2023 event.
+In 2018, Tale of Us was featured in an update for Grand Theft Auto Online called After Hours, and DJ Mag named them one of the top 100 alternative DJs of the year.
+In 2019, they performed at the Coachella festival, and they returned for another performance at the 2023 event.
+The duo also held multiple summer residencies with Afterlife at Hï Ibiza.